 Who we are

 Solihull Osteopathic Practice started in 2006, originally as Jeremy James & Associates, before evolving into the current Solihull Osteopathic Practice.
-The practice’s team of osteopaths include Farah Khan, Jenny Black, Jake Ainsworth, Sarah Statham and Jeremy James who are committed to help relieve pain and improve the quality of life for their patients.
+The practice’s team of osteopaths include Farah Khan, Jenny Black, Sarah Statham, Sam Hodges and Jeremy James who are committed to help relieve pain and improve the quality of life for their patients.

 At Solihull Osteopathic Practice we aim to offer quality, professional and dedicated support to address individual concerns to help people achieve optimal health.
 Using a range of osteopathic techniques and a holistic approach to wellbeing, we strive to provide the best suited treatment for each patient’s needs and offer advice in a friendly and safe environment.
 As a member of the Institute of Osteopathy and registered members of the General Osteopathic Council, our professional, skilled osteopaths show a continual commitment towards advancing their knowledge in the field and improving patient experiences.

 We consistently strive to improve on our excellent standards of osteopathic care.
 We work together as a team to create an environment of trust throughout the entire patient experience.
 We are passionate about our work and enable our patients to have a positive experience of working towards recovery.

 Community is an important part of the practice at Solihull Osteopathic Practice.
 Since 2012 we have been proud to sponsor Ebony Wake, a very talented local Pentathlete who is part of the under 20s’ GB athletics squad.
 Every month Ebony attends the practice for preventative treatment, and from 2012 she has improved year by year in 100m hurdles, shotput, javelin, high jump, long jump, 200 and 800 metres, breaking PB after PB in her latest season.
 We’re sure that Ebony is one to watch for a future GB medal and are delighted to support her in her journey to get there.